ambr3/Ambr3Weather/README.md

 # Ambr3Weather — Private Weather PWA

 A privacy-first, open-source Weather web app.
 All data stays on your device — no servers, no accounts, no tracking.
-Hi, I’m ambr3.
-I build open source projects because I genuinely like doing it.
-I also enjoy figuring things out, making something useful, most the projects i make are for my self but i also put it out there for others.

-I’m also a privacy advocate.
-That shows in the projects i make: no trackers, no unnecessary cookies, just software that respects people.

-This isn’t my day job.
-My projects are vibe-coded assisted.
-Can i code..
-Yes! is my code great..
-No. I use it to get momentum and keep going, otherwise I’d get stuck, lose focus, and drop the project.
-I make no apologies for using it

-Thanks for stopping by.
-If you like privacy-friendly open source, you’re in the right place.
-Feel free to explore, star, or fork.

-Fun FAQ I started coding on Qbasic (shows my age).
-Why the name ambr3? couldn't think of i profile name, there was a sun-cream bottle in front of me with it written on so i used that.

 I would always recommend using Vanadium (GrapheneOS) or Brave Browser to install PWA's for max security.
-Please use at your own risk, as stated this has been vibe-coded and always check for security flaws before using.
+Please use at your own risk, this has been vibe-coded, all code has been read before each push but always check for security flaws before using.
+My coding is not the best.

 ## Privacy